-One of the photo mistakes I made was not fulling checking the camera before my trip.
-I used the wrong camera setting on a photo of my friend on the loyalsock.
-One of the tips for taking digital photography that I listed on the Beginners Photography Tips is to know your camera before you go on your nature photography shoot.
+One of the mistakes I made was not fulling checking the camera before my trip.
+I used the wrong camera setting on a photo of my friend on the Loyalsock.
+One of the vital camera tips that is listed on the beginners photography tips is to know your camera before you go on your nature photography shoot.

-Many of the early photos were overexposed, because I did not fully understand the settings on this particular digital camera.
+Many of the early photos I took were overexposed, because I did not fully understand the settings on this particular digital camera.
 We had hiked up a steep slope to the breathtaking view provided by Smith's Knob.